header-banner-deforestation-brazil-nuts_1.jpg

 Bees Under Threat?

-You would think this was sure to have a knock-on effect on fruit numbers, and in turn, the economic security it provides local extractive communities.
-However, it’s too early in the day to tell – as Manuel Guariguata, CIFOR’s Principal Scientist on tropical forest ecology and management explains, CIFOR are currently undertaking experiments to determine the level to which deforestation may start to influence harvest rates, but until a long term study is made ‘there is no answer yet.
+You would think this was sure to have a knock-on effect on fruit numbers and, in turn, the economic security it provides local extractive communities.
+However, it’s too early in the day to tell – as Manuel Guariguata, CIFOR’s Principal Scientist on tropical forest ecology and management explains, CIFOR is currently undertaking experiments to determine the level to which deforestation may start to influence harvest rates, but until a long term study is made, ‘there is no answer yet.
 What is clear is that when you see Brazil nut trees isolated in pastures, they tend to produce very little fruit, probably due to lack of suitable habitat for pollinators’.

 Saving the Rainforest: One Brazil Nut at a Time

-The challenge moving forward will be maintaining consumer demand so that harvesters are able to make a better living from Brazil nut sales, lessening their need to turn to other non-forest exploits such as timber harvesting or agriculture.5
+The challenge moving forward will be maintaining consumer demand so that harvesters can make a better living from Brazil nut sales, lessening their need to turn to other non-forest exploits such as timber harvesting or agriculture.5

 Related articles